Brazil asbestos ban impacts U.S. imports

 “The use and disposal of asbestos is the main source of risk from asbestos,” Pallone said.
 “If you ignore those things, you will produce a risk assessment that fails to capture the risks to workers and ordinary Americans and, in my opinion, will not be scientifically valid and will not be protective of public health.”
 Pruitt agreed, saying disposal of asbestos is a “very important factor that we need to consider.”

 The Asbestos Disease Awareness Organization (ADAO), an advocacy group, welcomes the Brazil court ruling.
-“This decision sounds a clarion call reaffirming there is no safe or controlled use of asbestos,” says ADAO co-founder Linda Reinstein.
-“It will undoubtedly impact asbestos imports and use” in the U.S., she adds.
+“This decision sounds a clarion call reaffirming there is no safe or controlled use of asbestos,” says ADAO cofounder Linda Reinstein.

 Join the conversation